Resources - Playbooks

 Stay on top of the latest e-commerce and marketplace trends.

-Although Amazon is at the helm of the marketplace ecosystem with regard to both e-commerce share and audience size, there is a significant opportunity on Walmart and eBay for incremental revenue growth.
-Together, these three key marketplaces all makeup a holistic e-commerce strategy, so you need to know how to position Amazon at the center and leverage Walmart and eBay as supporting platforms.
+Having a diversified marketplace strategy is crucial to mitigating your risk exposure and safeguarding your business as you scale.
+Although Amazon is at the center of the marketplace ecosystem with regard to both e-commerce share and audience size, there is significant opportunity on Walmart and eBay for incremental revenue growth.

-In this guide, How to Diversify to Online Marketplaces Beyond Amazon, we provide a comprehensive overview of Walmart and eBay, as well as critical details you need to know about getting started and operating on these platforms once you have established a sound Amazon presence.
+In this guide, How to Diversify to E-Marketplaces Beyond Amazon, we provide a comprehensive overview of Walmart and eBay, as well as critical details you need to know about getting started and operating on these platforms once you have established a sound Amazon presence.

 What Will You Discover in the Guide?